qdrk/fpvsim-timer-app/README.md

-# FPVSIM Timer - A modern lap timing system
+# FPVSIM Timer - A simple modern cross platform FPV lap timing and race coaching system.
+Compatible with both analog and HD FPV systems.

+## 3.0 is out, please check it out on the Releases tab.

 This repo is for the built package download only.
 Please refer to the Releases page for package download.